de Havilland Mosquito Prototype (W4050) [@ de Havilland Aircraft Heritage Centre]

 [The photographs of KA114 are by the kind permission of

 de Havilland Mosquito B.35 (TJ138) [@ RAF Hendon]

-Following on was the B.16, a pressurized high-altitude bomber variant, powered by Merlin 72s, 73s, 76s [photograph - right] or 77s.
+Following on was the B.16, a pressurized high-altitude bomber variant, powered by Merlin 72s, 73s, 76s [photograph - above] or 77s.
 By 1944 the armament was confined to one 4,000lb bomb or six 500lb bombs in a bulged bomb bay in addition to two 100 gallon drop tanks.
 Four hundred were built and it remained in service for some time after 1946.
 Two hundred and forty five B.20s, a Canadian version of the B.4, were built and fitted with the Packard Merlin 31s or 33s.
 To make use of Packard Merlin 69 engines the B.23 was an intended Canadian equivalent of the B.9.
 None were constructed because sufficient supplies of Packard Merlin 225 engines became available.

 However 400 B.25s, a Canadian variant of the B.20, were constructed with Packard Merlin 225 engines delivering 1,620 hp.
 The majority were delivered to the RAF.
 On 12th March 1945 the last bomber variant of the Mosquito, the B.35, made its first test flight.
 It was an improved B.16 and powered by the Merlin 114s and later 114A engines.
 274 were built, mostly post-war, and it entered service in 1946 with 109 and 139 Squadrons.
 The war had ended before the B.35 variant could be used operationally but the type entered service with the post-war RAF and served as a bomber until the beginning of 1954.